Brandonob/Inventory-Tracker/README.md

 ## Overview

-The Iventory Tracker is a web application designed to help cash business owners efficiently track sales, manage inventory, and facilitate purchases.
+The Inventory Tracker is a web application designed to help cash business owners efficiently track sales, manage inventory, and facilitate purchases.
 Built with Next.js, Tailwind CSS, MongoDB, Redux Toolkit, and Chakra UI, this app provides a streamlined way for users to post products, manage carts, and process purchases while allowing customers to browse available products.

 ## Features